joseph-a-levine/authoring/_older/october_2023.md

 ### *The Book of Strange New Things* — Michel Faber

 Great story, but underwhelming characters.
-I had read, years ago, James Blish's classic *A Case of Conscience* about a Jesuit clerk on a mission to an alien planet.{% sidenote "lemid-id" "While trying to find the title of Blish's book, I came across Lem's *Fiasco*, about a Dominican on a doomed-to-fail first contact mission of his own.
+I had read, years ago, James Blish's classic *A Case of Conscience* about a Jesuit clerk on a mission to an alien planet.{% sidenote "lemid-id" "I've also previously read Lem's *Fiasco*, with a similar premise — it's good, but I wouldn't recommend it over *Solaris*.
 See also Clarke award winner *The Sparrow*.
-Lem's will go on my list." %} Faber writes a priest sent by a corporation to an alien planet at the request of the local population.
+The crown of the priest-meets-aliens genre is Arthur C. Clarke's *[The Star](https://sites.uni.edu/morgans/astro/course/TheStar.pdf)*." %} Faber writes a priest sent by a corporation to an alien planet at the request of the local population.
 The reason the local species wants a Christian priest is treated as the big reveal, but falls a bit flat.
 Faber can't seem to decide how much sci-fi belongs in his book